Wildland-Urban Interface · Structural Defense · Patent Pending

 The Waterfall system is built around a single governing principle: water applied directly to structural surfaces — and kept there — outperforms water delivered into the air around structures under every condition that matters in a real WUI event.

-A concealed pipe manifold, integrated flush with the roof assembly at the ridge line, releases water through a precisely spaced aperture pattern.
+A concealed manifold, integrated flush with the roof assembly, releases water through a precisely engineered delivery pattern.
 Gravity and surface tension carry that water as a continuous, laminar sheet across the roof plane and down the wall face — maintaining unbroken contact with the surface regardless of wind speed or direction.

 Wind does not strip the sheet.
 At wind velocity, the sheet is pressed harder against the surface — the same physics that keeps water on a car moving at 60 mph.
 Ember cast landing on a continuously saturated surface does not ignite.

 The system is passive in delivery, low in mechanical complexity, and architecturally invisible.
 No rotating parts on the roof.
 No penetrations beyond supply lines.
-Concealed in the ridge, hip, and eave assembly — indistinguishable from standard roof trim from the street.
+Concealed within the roof and eave assembly — indistinguishable from standard roof trim from the street.

 The delivery physics: Airborne spray systems rely on droplet trajectory — a droplet must travel from nozzle to target surface through open air.
 In a 60 mph wind-driven fire event, that trajectory is compromised before the droplet travels 12 inches.
 Waterfall eliminates the trajectory problem entirely by emitting water at the surface.

 The coverage principle: A conventional sprinkler system covers points.
-A Waterfall system covers planes — the entire roof surface from ridge to eave is treated as one continuous target.
-There are no coverage gaps, no dry zones between rotor arcs, no shadow areas created by roof geometry.
+A Waterfall system covers planes — the entire roof surface is treated as one continuous target.
+There are no coverage gaps, no dry zones between rotor arcs, no shadow areas.

-The water efficiency argument: Because water travels along the surface rather than through air, loss to evaporation and wind drift is minimized.
-Surface saturation is achieved with significantly lower flow rates than airborne systems require for equivalent coverage — a meaningful advantage in California's water-sensitive regulatory environment.
+The water efficiency argument: Because water travels along the surface rather than through air, loss to evaporation and wind drift is minimized — and the water that reaches the base is captured and recirculated through a dedicated tank-and-pump loop.
+Surface saturation is achieved at significantly lower flow rates than airborne systems require for equivalent coverage, with a fraction of the net consumption.
+A meaningful advantage in water-constrained regulatory environments worldwide.

 Why It's Different